-SpaceX Are Preparing The Crew Dragon Spacecraft For Its Maiden Journey And First Test Flight This Weekend
+SpaceX Is Preparing The Crew Dragon Spacecraft For Its Maiden Journey And First Test Flight This Weekend

-SpaceX are gearing up for the first launch of their Crew Dragon spacecraft this weekend, and forecasts show that the weather will probably not be holding up the inaugural launch of the very special capsule which may end up changing the commercial spaceflight industry in a big way.
+SpaceX is gearing up for the first launch of their Crew Dragon spacecraft this weekend, and forecasts show that the weather will probably not be holding up the inaugural launch of the very special capsule which may end up changing the commercial spaceflight industry in a big way.

-According to NBC News, the Demo-1 flight of SpaceX’s Crew Dragon is scheduled to take place at Cape Canaveral, Florida on Saturday, March 2 at 2:49 a.m.
-EST. After being carried into space on a Falcon 9 rocket, the Crew Dragon will be docking at the International Space Station on Sunday, March 3 at 5:55 a.m.
+According to NBC News, the Demo-1 flight of SpaceX’s Crew Dragon is scheduled to take place at Cape Canaveral, Florida, on Saturday, March 2 at 2:49 a.m.
+EST. After being carried into space on a Falcon 9 rocket, the Crew Dragon will be docking at the International Space Station on Sunday, March 3, at 5:55 a.m.
 EST.

 This flight will be the first time in history that a commercial spacecraft built to shuttle astronauts around will be heading to the space station.
 And if all goes according to plan with Space X’s Crew Dragon, the next step will be to put human astronauts on board the capsule.